david-s-wu/data_tracker_android/README.md

 Android app to record and display manually measured data.

-Initial developed as an educatioinal excercise to learn android programming using Kotlin and Android Studio.
+This was initially developed as an educatioinal excercise to learn android programming using Kotlin and Android Studio.
 The idea arose as I wanted to track my weight during the Covid-19 lockdown 2020.

-The app multiple datasets to be recorded by manually entering a value and a time.
+The app allows multiple datasets to be recorded by manually entering a value and a time.

 The data is stored using SQLite.
-The entires can be modified after adding.
-The data can be exported as an csv file.
+The indiviual entires can be modified after adding.
+The data can be exported as an csv file and sent via email.

 The data is plotted using the MPAndroidchart library (https://github.com/PhilJay/MPAndroidChart).

 ## Installation:
 I have not learnt how to make apk files yet.
-MY current method is to upload to a phone via USB debugging mode using Android Studio.
+My current method is to upload to a phone via USB debugging mode using Android Studio.

 ## Screenshots:
 ![Home](screenshots/home_screen.png)